 I suspect that there are many critics who have never sullied their hands with a self-published novel, merely repeated the things they have heard.

-So, I thought that it would be a good idea to tell you what happens to my manuscript once I have finished what I feel is the first draft.
+I thought that it would be a good idea to start by telling you what happens to my manuscript once I have finished what I feel is the first draft.
 And you should bear in mind that I’ve already self-edited and refined the manuscript many times before we get to this stage.
+There’s no need to explain that you have to write a good story, I think that goes without saying.

 This is the process that it undertakes before anyone has the chance to see my novel, let alone buy a copy.

 First, my editor sees it.
 Yes, I have an editor!
 According to some ‘experts,’ self-published authors use F7 and that’s about it.
-My editor is a partner member of the Alliance of Independent Authors and works for major publishers as well as me.
-And let’s face it, as far as they’re concerned, I’m another publisher.
+My editor is a partner member of the Alliance of Independent Authors and works for major publishers as well as for me.
+And let’s face it, as far as they’re concerned, I’m just another publisher who wants to do business with them.

 Here are a couple of examples of preliminary artwork from Andorra Pett, these are copyright Matthew Britton.